 The dreaded #8 vs #9 matchup is one that most just flip a coin on.
 Not a bad idea, as that’s just about how it’s gone.
 The #8 holds a slight edge over the #9, but not by much.
 They are 80-72 (52.6).
 The dream doesn’t typically last long though, only 16 have gone to the last 16.
 But, eight (6.5%) of those 12 have won.
 Five (4%) eights went to the Final Four and three (2.4%) played the title game.
 That’s they lowest seed to do so.
 One even cut down the nets when in 1985 Villanova knocked off Georgetown.

 March Madness Upsets: Win Chances of Lower Seeds (9-16) in Each Round

 While nines do have some first game success, things don’t go well after that.
-Only 7 have made the second weekend, two (1.6%) the round of 16, then a single team has lasted to the round of eight.
+Only 7 have made the second weekend and a single team has lasted past the Elite 8.
 That team was Wichita State in 2013 and they ended up losing their Final 4 matchup.

 The initial two rounds you might see a few tens pulling off the victory.
-With 60 (39.5%) first-round wins and 22 (17.8%) second-round wins one ten making the next weekend isn’t out of the question.
-However, only seven (5.6%) won the third game but not a single one has ever made the championship weekend.
+With 52 (38%) first-round wins and 24 second-round wins.
+One ten making the next weekend isn’t out of the question.
+However, only 8 won the third game but not a single one has ever made the championship weekend.

 Everyone makes a big deal of these games.
 What’s surprising is they have nearly as many wins as 10 seeds.
-They don’t do terrible in the following round either with 20 of the 44 winning again.
-That’s 16% advancing past the opening weekend.
+They don’t do terrible in the following round either with 20 of the 47 winning again.

 That’s where the story ends though.
 Only 1 has ever made the Elite 8 and they’ve never seen a Final Four.